xrdocs/multicast/_blogs/multicast-distribution-trees-mdts.md

 ### Underlay

-The next step is to build a core plane (underlay) in the network.
+The first step is to build a core plane (underlay) in the network.
 We need to use a core tree protocol such as PIM, mLDP, P2MP TE, Tree-SID or IR.

 ![mdt 1.2.1.jpg]({{site.baseurl}}/images/mdt 1.2.1.jpg)